By Rick Becker 28 April 2022

-Bethel’s final sentence reveal their superficial and unbiblical theology – we are believing for a touch from heaven right now, and declare the blood of Jesus over you.
+Bethel’s final sentence reveals their superficial and unbiblical theology – we are believing for a touch from heaven right now, and declare the blood of Jesus over you.
 He paid for your healing, and we speak life over you today in Jesus’ name!”

 and declare the blood of Jesus over you – where in the scriptures are believers taught to declare the blood of Jesus…over anything?

 God allows various forms of suffering in the life of believers, suffering which may include sickness or physical disabilities.
-By demonising those who are sick (it can only be their fault according to Bethel’s theology), Bethel are responsible for two evils:
+By demonizing those who are sick (it can only be their fault according to Bethel’s theology), Bethel are responsible for two evils:

 • Heaping condemnation and guilt on the sick.